 Pizza lovers will enjoy a visit to this popular chain pizza restaurant.
 Choose your toppings as you go through the line, and then your pizza will be finished in about three minutes.
-These are personal-sized pizzas, so each family member can choose their own toppings.
+Blaze Pizza offers personal-sized pizzas, so each family member can choose their toppings.

 Planning to see a movie at Disney Springs?
 The AMC Theater offers dine-in, where you can have food and beverages delivered directly to your theater seat while you watch the latest blockbuster.